bradleymconrad/OCECgo/docs/dataanalysis.rst

       ..
 Note::

-        If the “From results file” button is selected (step 6.3.2), in the file selection dialog, select the .xlsx results file created by the instrument.
+        If the From results file button is selected (step 6.3.2), in the file selection dialog, select the .xlsx results file created by the instrument.

-4. Define the split point determination procedure − GUI section (3) and (4).
+4. Define the split point determination procedure — GUI section (3) and (4).

   4.1.
-In sub-section (3)(a), select the desired procedure to calculate the split point and associated uncertainty: the novel “Attenuation decline” procedure described in the Introduction, a manually-defined split point and uncertainty (“Manual selection”), or the default TOT procedure of the manufacturer (“Manufacturer”).
+In sub-section (3)(a), select the desired procedure to calculate the split point and associated uncertainty: the novel “Attenuation decline” procedure described in the introduction section, a manually-defined split point and uncertainty (“Manual selection”), or the default TOT procedure of the manufacturer (“Manufacturer”).

       ..
 Note::